Should you be using pathlib?

 Path.cwd()

 The name of a file includes the suffix.
+The suffix is useful for determining what the file type is.

-Getting this with os requires using basename:
+Getting the file name with os requires using basename:

 import os